 - And if you’re going to be spending a fair amount of time in and out of the water, bring a good heavy-duty sandal with ankle straps like a Teva or Chaco.

-We hope our recommendations have helped you choose the right shoes for your next safari!
+We hope our recommendations have helped you choose the right shoes to wear on safari for your next adventure!